Raashika0201/object-detection/README.md

-# Detectify- Object Detection with TensorFlow.js
+# 🕵️‍♀️ Detectify - Object Detection with TensorFlow.js

 A real-time object detection web app built with **Next.js** and **TensorFlow.js** that uses your webcam to identify objects.
 When a **person** is detected, the app highlights them in **red**, plays a **beep alarm**, and displays all other objects in **blue**.